Director of Undergraduate Studies and Senior Tutor

 Email: M dot C dot Scott at warwick dot ac dot uk

 Room H234, Humanities Building, University of Warwick, Coventry CV4 7AL

 Before coming to Warwick, Michael completed his training at Cambridge, where he was also the Moses and Mary Finley Research Fellow in ancient history at Darwin College, as well as an Affiliated Lecturer in the Faculty of Classics.
 He has taught widely in the UK and Greece, and his research is focused on using inter-disciplinary approaches to the literary, epigraphic and material evidence to investigate ancient Greek and Roman society.
 Michael also believes passionately in making the ancient world as accessible as possible to a wider audience.
 He regularly talks in schools around the country, writes books intended for the popular market as well as articles for national and international newspapers and magazines, takes part in radio programmes, and has written and presented several TV series about the ancient world for History Channel, National Geographic, BBC and ITV.
-To see these programmes, and find out more, visit: www.michaelscottweb.com
+He is an honorary citizen of Delphi, Greece.
+To see his programmes, and find out more about Michael's work, visit: www.michaelscottweb.com

 In January 2015, Michael was awarded the Warwick University Staff Award for Outstanding Community Contribution.
 See here for more details.

 In July 2015, Michael was appointed a Foundation Fellow of the Warwick International Higher Education Academy